Block Image

 Now for some practice!

-Step one: we create the project from Spring Initializr
+Step 1: Creating the project from Spring Initializr

 <dependency>